Uncovering Rare Obesity®

 Tailored support for result interpretation

-The program provides you with access to a geneticist to help interpret results, as well as licensed genetic counselors for your patients.
+The program provides you with access to a geneticist to help interpret results, as well as board-certified genetic counselors for your patients.
 Services are provided through third-party partners.

 Resources to support results interpretation